LLM Configuration

 Section titled “structured (default)”The framework calls llm.with_structured_output(output_model).
 Works with any LangChain model that supports native structured output.
 The framework tries include_raw=True to capture token counts, falling back without it.

-@node(output=Claims, prompt='rw/classify', model='fast')def classify(topic: RawText) -> Claims: ...# No output_strategy needed — "structured" is the defaultjson_mode
+@node(outputs=Claims, prompt='rw/classify', model='fast')def classify(topic: RawText) -> Claims: ...# No output_strategy needed — "structured" is the defaultjson_mode

 Section titled “json_mode”The framework calls llm.invoke() directly (no with_structured_output), then strips markdown code fences and parses the JSON into the Pydantic model.
 Works with any model that returns JSON in its text response.

-@node(output=Claims, prompt='rw/decompose', model='reason', llm_config={"output_strategy": "json_mode"})def decompose(topic: RawText) -> Claims: ...The framework handles:
+@node(outputs=Claims, prompt='rw/decompose', model='reason', llm_config={"output_strategy": "json_mode"})def decompose(topic: RawText) -> Claims: ...The framework handles:

 - Markdown fence stripping (